Frank Thompson: Abscam conviction

 In February 1980, Thompson was one of six Congressmen who were implicated in the Abscam sting.
 Despite the charges, Thompson ran for re-election.
 He faced 27-year-old Republican Chris Smith whom he had easily dispatched in 1978.
 The accusations weighed on the campaign and Smith defeated Thompson with 57% of the vote.

 Although Thompson maintained his innocence, he was convicted of bribery and conspiracy charges on December 3, 1980.
 On December 29, 1980, he resigned from Congress.
 In 1981, an appeals court upheld his conviction and he received a sentence of three years in prison.
 He served two years at the federal prison in Lexington before he was granted parole in 1985.

 Later life

 After his release, he quietly lived out his days in Alexandria, Virginia.
 On July 20, 1989, he had surgery for esophageal cancer at Johns Hopkins Hospital in Baltimore, and died there on July 22, 1989, four days before his 71st birthday.
+Thompson was survived by his wife, Evelina Van Metre Thompson who died in Washington D.C. on March 20, 2019, as well as his two daughters Anne Henderson and Nina Altschiller, and three granddaughters, Amy-Louise Parker, Janney Thompson Lyons and Gillian Elizabeth Lyons.